vijay120/tipCalc/README.md

+Author: Vijay Ramakrishnan

--How to run project:
+# How to run the project:

 1. Open the project in Xcode.
-2. Run the project for the iPhone 6 since it the templates are suited for that screen
+2. Run the project for the iPhone 6 since the template is suited for that screen